Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

 • Tallow melts sooner than suet.

-• Suet has a higher proportion of saturated fats, resulting in a firmer texture.
-Tallow contains more unsaturated fats, giving it a softer texture [8].
+• Suet contains more saturated fats, which results in a firmer texture.
+Tallow contains more unsaturated fats, giving it a softer texture [4].

 • Suet has a rich, meaty flavor.
-In contrast, tallow has a milder taste, often described as nutty or buttery.
+In contrast, tallow has a milder taste, often nutty or buttery.

-These differences in appearance, melting points, fat composition, and flavor lead to different uses for these two sources of fat.
+These differences in appearance, melting points, fat composition, and flavor lead to different uses for these two fat sources.

 Learn More: The Effects of Tallow for Skin: Is It Good?
 Benefits and Side Effects